 George Rees – George occupied the house from the 1880 Rate Book through to 1910.
 He was a Baptist Minister, born in Havorfordwest about 1838.
 In 1881 and 1891 he was there with a housekeeper, Mary Wiles, a widowed annuitant who was born in Edington, Warwickshire about 1828.
 In 1901 he had a different servant, Elizabeth Trayhurn, aged 18.

 We understand from the Baptist Church records that George Rees started in Thornbury in 1872 and that he gave up the ministry here in 1902.
 However he appears to have lived in the house until his death in 1910 aged 71 years, as he is listed in the 1910 Electoral Register.
-The church booklet ‘250 Years’ includes the photo on the right below although the name printed under the photo has what we believe to be a small error.
+Click here to read more and see a photo of George

 Frederick and Elsie Glady Sainsbury – the house was occupied by Frederick Thomas Sainsbury, house decorator and his wife, Elsie Glady from about 1910 to 1935.
 Read more about this Sainsbury family